 The 18-year-old respondent from Bangladesh started “the Game” from Bihać, Bosnia together with a group of 31 other people mainly from Bangladesh and Pakistan on the 9th of May.

-After 8 days of walking the group was close to highway 36 near the area of Pokupsko in Croatia (45.482289, 15.982426).
-At around 3 am, the group was walking through the woods when they saw some police officers and decided to stop, sit down, and wait.
+After eight days of walking the group was close to a highway near the area of Pokupsko in Croatia, the respondent reports.
+At around 3 am, the group was walking through the woods when they saw what they described as some police officers and decided to stop, sit down, and wait.
 The group split up into a larger group of 24 people and a smaller group of eight people.
 The groups were hiding in different locations, but only some meters away from the other group.
-After approximately 30 minutes the larger group was detected and apprehended by three Croatian police officers with flashlights wearing black uniforms, presumably to be the Croatian Intervention Police (IJP).
+After approximately 30 minutes the larger group was detected and apprehended by three officers with flashlights wearing black uniforms, based on this description they are presumed to be the Croatian Intervention Police (IJP).

 “The police then stop us and say ‘give me mobile, light, charger’ and I gave them mobile, charger, all… But they promise they would not hit the mobile but they hit it – what they said was not the truth”.

-One of the police officers went with a flashlight to look for the remaining four members of the group, that were still hiding.
+One of the officers went with a flashlight to look for the remaining four members of the group, who were still hiding.
 Among them, another respondent of this testimony, a 22-year-old man from Bangladesh.
 He remembered:

 “When the police see me and another two people he says ‘come’ and then he punched and kicked us in the back.”